sunwenqi10/sunwenqi10.github.io/_posts/2019-03-04-Introduction_to_Gradient_Descent_and_Regularization.md

        Arguments:
-       X -- input data, of shape (input size, number of examples) Y -- true "label" vector (1 for blue dot / 0 for red dot), of shape (1, number of examples) mini_batch_size -- size of the mini-batches, integer
+       X -- input data, of shape (input size, number of examples) Y -- true label vector (1 for blue dot / 0 for red dot), of shape (1, number of examples) mini_batch_size -- size of the mini-batches, integer

        Returns: